naelbenaissa/ApiDCSGames/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-# ApiDemo - Laravel API
+# ApiDCSGames - Laravel API

 The ApiDCSGames project was developed as part of the qualification rounds for the DCS IT GAMES, a competition between BTS SIO high schools organized by the company DCS Easyware.
 This API was designed as the backend for an Angular project and was developed to send data in JSON format.